Activities and Travel - PSOP Center - Southwestern Illinois College

 If you feel like you’re out of the loop there are several ways to find out about Activities and things happening.
 First, get the newsletter either by email or mailed to your home.
 Second, when you are in the building, check the bulletin boards in the Activities Room and in Mildred Feurer Hall.
 Also, if you do social media check us out on Facebook for plenty of fun pictures and last-minute announcements.
 Check out PSOP Adventures.
 Or Southwestern Illinois College PSOP Facebook page.
 We don’t want you to miss a thing!

 Big News!!!
-We have SAVANNAH BANANA TICKETS!!!
+We have SAVANNAH BANANA tickets!!!

 Fabulous Fox

-We have three trips to the Fox.
 The price behind each one includes motorcoach transportation (not having to walk far and pay $20 to park) tickets on Orchestra floor (no elevator line or climbing stairs to get to your seat) and a wonderful meal right there at the Fox (it has scrumptious food that is geared to the theme of the play).
 So, if it seems like a big price, see what it would be if you did it all on your own.
 Come join us!
 All of the shows always sell very quickly, please pay card or check.
 No holds.

 Save the Date